CZ-NIC/knot/doc/man_keymgr.rst

 **-t**, **--tsig** *tsig_name* [*tsig_algorithm*] [*tsig_bits*]
   Generates a TSIG key.
 TSIG algorithm can be specified by string (default: hmac-sha256), bit length of the key by number (default: optimal length given by algorithm).
 The generated TSIG key is only displayed on `stdout`: the command does not create a file, nor include the key in a keystore.

 **-l**, **--list**
-  Print the list of zones that have at least one key stored in the configured KASP db.
+  Print the list of zones that have at least one key stored in the configured KASP database.

 Config options
 ..............